segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ![Filter array properties](images/destination-filters/filter-array-properties.png)

 To block the Identify event trait `products.newElement`, select the option under the **User Traits** list instead.
-To block a context object field `products.newElement`, select it from the **Context Fields** list.
+To block the context object field `products.newElement`, select it from the **Context Fields** list.

 #### How many filters can I create?